Siirry sisältöön

 Our operations focus on

-- improving the status of carers and promoting the development of informal care
+• improving the status of carers and promoting the development of informal care,

-- and supporting carers’ wellbeing.
+• supporting carers’ wellbeing.

-Together with local associations we
+Together with local associations, we

-- influence to improve the status and quality of life of carers and their families
+• advocate to improve the status and quality of life of carers and their families

-- evaluate the effects of these changes
+• evaluate the impact of these changes

 Become a member

 You can join a local association online.
 If you don’t know which local association to join, you will be registered a member of the local association closest to you.
-The membership fee is €25 per year (in 2021).
+The membership fee is € 30 per year (2026).

 Who is a carer?

-The term ‘carer’ can have different meanings for different people.
-Organisations for Carers Network Finland defines a carer as a person who provides care for a family member or a loved one who is unable to cope with everyday activities independently because of an illness, disability or some other special care need.
+A person who provides care for a family member or a loved one who is unable to cope with everyday activities independently because of an illness, disability or some other special care need.

 Informal care in Finland

-Informal care situations vary depending on how much and what kind of care is needed.
-Over one million Finns help their family members or loved ones in some way.
-It is estimated that there are about 350 000 so-called primary care givers and about 60 000 of them are in binding and demanding situations.
-Only about 47 500 people receive support for informal care that is granted by the municipalities according to the Act on Support for Informal Care.
+Only about 50 000 people receive support for informal care that is granted by the wellbeing services county according to the Act on Support for Informal Care.
 Thus, the majority of carers provide support without help from society.

 Support for informal care